 The Director of Strategic Initiatives and External Relations oversees the entire department.

-RECA Communications staff within SIER are responsible for the majority of RECA’s external communications, including the RECA website, responding to information calls and emails from consumers and industry members, RECA receptionists, and publications.
+RECA Communications staff within SIER are responsible for the majority of RECA’s external communications, including the RECA website, responding to information calls and emails from consumers and industry members, RECA reception, and publications.

 Information Officers serve as the primary source of information for industry professionals and consumers who contact RECA.
 Information Officers also review consumer complaints, including initial analysis of complaints and providing guidance to consumers for possible resolutions.